Frequently Asked Questions

 No. Postsecondary admissions offices must treat all applicants equally and are prohibited from asking applicants if they have a disability prior to admission.
 Applicants with disabilities must be qualified, and, with or without reasonable accommodation, meet the same standards (including academic, professional, technical, behavioral, etc.) as students without disabilities[i].
 Students are encouraged to attempt to meet the standards of any program they choose.
 Academic accommodations are provided to students with disabilities to ensure that they will have equal access to the information and the classroom setting.
 Everyone, however, must meet the same requirements in the end.

-The Americans with Disabilities Act and Section 504 of the Rehabilitation Act require institutions of higher education to provide reasonable accommodation to qualified individuals with documented disabilities, provided that accommodation does not create an undue hardship.
-An undue hardship refers to any accommodation that would be unduly costly, expensive, substantial, disruptive, or that would fundamentally alter the nature of the business or program.
+The Americans with Disabilities Act (ADA) and Subsection E, Section 504 of the Rehabilitation Act require institutions of higher education to provide reasonable accommodation to qualified individuals with documented disabilities, provided that accommodation does not:

-Reasonable accommodation is provision of an auxiliary aid or modification to the course or program that will allow access to the educational program, material, activity or degree.
+Reasonable accommodation is the provision of auxiliary aid or modification to the course or program that will allow access to the educational program, material, activity or degree. .

 Examples of Reasonable Accommodations